OpenObservability/OpenMetrics/protobuf_vs_text.md

 will give you really high performance.” to “You should avoid the protobuf format, it eats quite a few of your cores.”

-On top of that, Prometheus 2 avoids calculating a metrics hash on each ingestion.
+On top of that, Prometheus 2 avoids calculating a metric hash on each ingestion.
 This tweak also leverages how the text format is laid out on the wire.
 In high-ingestion scenarios, metrics hashing would otherwise have become the dominant CPU consumer.